mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 ###Promises

-Let's take a little step back, first, to briefly describe what promises and noSql DBs are.
+Let's take a step back, first, to briefly describe what promises and noSql DBs are.
 In particular, I'm going to refer to jQuery implementation of the [Promise/A](http://wiki.commonjs.org/wiki/Promises/A) proposal, and Google App Engine datastore.

 Simply stated, a promise represents a value that is not yet known, and a future (deferred) represents work that is not yet finished.
 A promise is basically a placeholder for a result which is initially unknown, and can be either be resolved or fail; they are a way to deal with asynchronous code flow, as for example _ajax calls_, animations, and so on; you could use callbacks to deal with async programming, but promises allows you a cleaner code style (which in turn means it's going to be easier to maintain your code) and provides a much easier way to combine different steps in the asynch workflow.